frankbuq/CKGD/README.md

 The Accounting of E =γmc2

+Since each observer will have a different γ due to different relative velocity, it is unreasonable to include an energy term in the rest mass: there is no one single energy term.
+We suggest that relativistic mass is unique to every observer and the geometry of moving curvature must account for the energy.
+Relativistic mass is rest mass adjusted by the curvature interactions with the observer: the observer eperiences relativistic mass as a change in gravity due to curvature interactions.

 In CKGD, the Lorentz Factor is not a scalar multiplier but a tensor operation.
 We decompose the observer’s 4velocity gradient ∇νuµ:

 - Expansion θ: Corresponds to the BSSN trace K.